Update: October 22, 2021

 Daemen College will once again be awarding federal dollars to students in need.
 The disbursement of stimulus dollars that Daemen College will be receiving is to be used in part to assist students and their families for “direct payment of grants to students for their expenses related to the disruption of campus operations due to coronavirus, such as food, housing, course materials, technology, health care, and child-care.”
 Once again, students can "opt-in" to allowing any money received be used to cover current or past balances owed to the College.

-All Daemen College students who were or are currently who were or are currently registered for the spring 2021 term.
+All Daemen College students who are currently registered for the fall 2021 term.
 This includes students who are undergraduate or graduate; full-time or part-time; residential or commuter; Amherst, Branch Campus or Online; international, undocumented, Deferred Action for Childhood Arrivals (DACA) or domestic Students.

 No, that is not true.
 The Federal Government needed a formula to provide a portion of the money to colleges and universities to award to students to help them complete their education.
 The way they did that was based on a formula that used combined Pell grant status of students, FTE, and headcount.
 That said, an individual’s financial status before the event is inconsequential to the awarding of funds.
 Funds are awarded based on need and impact from COVID-19.